Docs

 Go to your account’s homepage, and under “What do you want to build?”, click GUI.

 By default, the GUI will come with a little “Hello World” interface.
-Select those components and delete them.
+We’ll modify this to build our Captain’s Log.

 2. Design the page

-• Click the name of your new TextArea (it will start off as text_area_1), and type a new name: log_box
+Next, we can delete the name_box TextBox since we don’t need it.
+Drag a TextArea from the Toolbox on the right and add it below the Label.
+Click the name of your new TextArea (it will start off as text_area_1), and type a new name: log_box.

 There we go – you’ve built your interface!